Special Educational Needs & Disabilities (SEND)

 Where appropriate additional transition programmes are implemented and discussed with parents to support a successful move into their next class.

 We liaise closely with receiving and feeder schools to ensure a smooth and successful transition.
+Those who need extra transition support will be offered a one page profile for them to take home.

 Parent of a child with Special Educational Needs in Year 6